Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Other prediction approaches

 \subsection{Byte model}

 The multilingual encoder-decoder ByT5 model \cite{xue_byt5} eschewed the use of subword tokenization and instead used a token set based on individual characters.
-ByGPT5 \cite{belouadi_bygpt5} is a decoder-only version of ByT5.
-Using ByGPT5, it is possible to make character predictions directly from the model's output.
-We used the same fine-tuning curriculum process on ByGPT5 (289\,M parameters) as we used on the subword opt-350m model.
+ByGPT5 \cite{belouadi_bygpt5} is a decoder-only version of ByT5 that can make character predictions directly.

-The average perplexity on our dev sets of the base ByGPT5 model was 2.858.
-Adapating on our C4 classified data reduced perplexity substantially to 2.231.
-Likely this was due to the multilingual nature of the base model.
-Improvements diminished for subsequent fine-tuning steps.
-Our final model had a perplexity of 2.194, somewhat higher than our best opt-350m result of 2.101.
-This model is available on Hugging Face\footnote{\url{https://huggingface.co/figmtu/bygpt5-aac}}.
-Fine-tuning ByGPT5 was four times slower than opt-350m.
-However, predictions were over five times faster at 12\,ms per character compared to 66\,ms for opt-350m.
-See \cref{appendix_byte_results} for per-step results and \cref{appendix_byte_hyper} for hyperparameter values.
+The average perplexity on our dev sets of the base ByGPT5 model (289\,M parameters) was 2.85.
+We compared our two best adaptation methods we previously found on opt-350m (\cref{domain-adaptation}) using ByGPT5.
+First, we used a three step curriculum approach: adapting on C4, then on Subtitle, and finally on BOLT combined with Daily.
+This model had a perplexity of 2.14.

+Second, we fine-tuned the base model in a single-step on BOLT combined with Daily.
+This results in a higher perplexity of 2.27.
+We suspect due to the multilingual nature of the base model, first fine-tuning on C4 and Subtitle helped move the model towards English.
+For results and hyperparameter values at each phase of the fine-tuning, see \cref{appendix_byte_results}.